 Every vehicle being driven in Malta must be insured, must be tested regularly for roadworthiness in an approved testing station, must have registration plates affixed to the front and back of the vehicle, and must have a valid road licence affixed to the left side of the front windscreen.

 Any vehicle being driven in Malta must be registered and licensed with Transport Malta in accordance with the Motor Vehicles Registration and Licensing Act (Cap.
 368) and the Registration and Licensing of Motor vehicles (Subsidiary Legislation 368.02).
-Foreign registered vehicles may only be driven in Malta for up to six months, by persons who.
+A nonresident may keep a foreign registered vehicle in Malta up to 7 months in a 12 month period.

 Read more about Vehicle Registration and Licensing.

 Driving for Commercial Purposes / Hire or Reward